iSaluki/discord-slash-commands/README.md

 `CREATE` a new slash command for a bot, in a specific guild or globally.
 You can also update these by overriding them.

-`LIST` commands for a bot, either globally or in a specific guild.
+`GET` commands for a bot, either globally or in a specific guild.

 `DELETE` commands for a bot, either globally or in a specific guild.